 What is the minimum gift amount accepted by the Alumni Association?

-The John Marshall Law School Alumni Association does not have an established minimum gift amount and will happily accept a monetary gift of any amount.
+The John Marshall Law School Alumni Association does not have an established minimum gift amount and will graciously accept a monetary gift of any amount.

 I am a student on a limited budget.
 How can I help?